-4.2.1.1 An Exclusive Right of Burial allows the purchaser of such a right to burial in an agreed grave space.
+- 4.2.1.1 An Exclusive Right of Burial allows the purchaser of such a right to burial in an agreed grave space.

-A grave which is subject to an Exclusive Right of Burial may not be opened and no one may be buried there without the owner's permission (other than where the provisions of Rule 4.3 apply).

-4.2.1.2 An Exclusive right of Burial will be granted for a period of 80 years beginning with the date upon which the grant is made and upon such terms and conditions as the Council deems appropriate.
+A grave which is subject to an Exclusive Right of Burial may not be opened and no one may be buried there without the owner's permission (other than where the provisions of Rule 4.3 apply). - 4.2.1.2 An Exclusive right of Burial will be granted for a period of 80 years beginning with the date upon which the grant is made and upon such terms and conditions as the Council deems appropriate.
 The Council may extend the period of such a grant for up to 100 years from the date upon which the extension is granted.
-Please note that purchasing the Exclusive Right of Burial grants permission for burial in a specific plot but does not transfer ownership of the land itself.
 The fee for an Exclusive Right of Burial is set out in the Table of Fees.

-Under the current legislation, an Exclusive Right of Burial may only be granted for a certain length of time
+Under the current legislation, an Exclusive Right of Burial may only be granted for a certain length of time.